-Check out our Facebook page to stay notified of dates for these annual events.
+Check out our Facebook and Instagram to stay notified of dates for these annual events.

 Freshers: Grassroots Rural Olympics

-At the start of the year, Grassroots were stoked to be able to organise for 14 medical students to attend the prestigious Goodfellow Symposium over the weekend of March 24-25th at the Vodafone Events centre.
+At the start of the year, Grassroots were stoked to be able to organise for 7 medical and nursing students to attend the prestigious Goodfellow Symposium over the weekend of March 27-28th online.

-This was a great opportunity for Auckland medical students from across all the cohorts learn about a variety of topics and gain an appreciation for what a future in General Practise may look like.
-A huge thank you to Professor Bruce Arroll for making this opportunity possible for the students.
+This was an awesome opportunity for our students to learn about a variety of topics and gain an appreciation for what a future in General Practice and Nurse Practitioning may look like.
+A huge thank you to Professor Bruce Arroll and the Goodfellow Unit for making this opportunity possible for the students.
+Since the conference was online this year here’s a throwback from pre-Covid times when we could attend in person.

 National Rural Health Conference